omry/omegaconf/CONTRIBUTING.md

 We recomend using Conda or pyenv to create a new environment.

-Example with Conda: `conda create -n omegaconf38 python=3.8`
+Example with Conda: `conda create -n omegaconf38 python=3.8 -qy`

 Activate your new conda environment: `conda activate omegaconf38`